 What does first light and sunrise mean?

 The first light, as it is called, is the first light you see.
 This does not mean that it is sunrise.
 Sunrise on the other hand occurs when the sun is visible on the horizon.
 To explain further, when you can see the sun at sea level, you have the sunrise.
-When you can see the sun’s illumination in the atmosphere, although it has not made its appearance, it is the first light.
+When you can see the sun’s illumination in the atmosphere, although it has not made its appearance, it is the first light, which can represent the beginning of a new day.

 How long before sunrise is light?